JuliaGaussianProcesses/KernelFunctions.jl/docs/src/userguide.md

   k = SqExponentialKernel()
 ```

-!!! tip "How do I set the lengthscale?"
+!!! tip "How do I set the lengthscale(s)?"
     Instead of having lengthscale(s) for each kernel we use [`Transform`](@ref) objects which act on the inputs before passing them to the kernel.
 Note that the transforms such as [`ScaleTransform`](@ref) and [`ARDTransform`](@ref) _multiply_ the input by a scale factor, which corresponds to the _inverse_ of the lengthscale.
     For example, a lengthscale of 0.5 is equivalent to premultiplying the input by 2.0, and you can create the corresponding kernel in either of the following equivalent ways:
     ```julia